fbslo/escrowbitcoin/README.md

 Change ports to listen on the bottom (use 80 for http and 443 for https, is you are using linux server).

 Run `npm dev run` command.

+---

+THIS IS NOT FOR COMMERCIAL USE!!!
+YOU ARE NOT ALLOWED TO COPY, SELL, USE ANY PART OF THIS SOFTWARE FOR ANY MATERIAL GAINS OR COMMERCIAL USE!!!

+---

+If you want commercial licence, contact admin@fbslo.net.
+Price: $100 per year.

+---

+This is beta version.
+There are still bugs in the code, be careful.